amit-chaubey/amit-chaubey/README.md

 ### Bio

+### 🎓 Education

+🌱 Master of Science (MSc) in Artificial Intelligence
+- University of Liverpool, UK
+- Graduated with Distinction
+- Focus areas: Machine Learning, Natural Language Processing, and AI Applications, Reinforcement learning

+🎓 Bachelor of Technology (B.Tech)
+- SRM Institute of Science and Technology, Chennai
+- First Class with Honours
+- Major: Electronics Engineering

+### 🏆 Academic Achievements
+- Secured Distinction in Master's program with exceptional performance in AI research projects
+- Specialized research work in RAG implementations and AI applications
+- Project appreciation from HAL & NIEPID.

 🧠 Currently working as a ML Engineer, focusing on:
 - Building scalable web applications using modern frameworks
 - Implementing AI/ML solutions in web applications